Bartonella. You may have one or all of these symptoms. Callie had two of the…

 Maybe I went overboard….maybe I am coddling him.
-He is 3.
-He is my baby.
-He did not ask for any of this to happen and frankly…..at this point….within reason….the child will get whatever he needs to help him through this process.
+He is 3, my baby, and he did not ask for any of this to happen.
+At this point, the child will get whatever he needs to help him through this process.